chemprop/chemprop/docs/source/tutorial/cli/train.rst

 Chemprop can process a *reaction* in a solvent or a *reaction* and a molecule; the MPNN will take as input a reaction and a molecule.
 This can be specified using the :code:`--reaction-solvent`.
 While this option is originally built to model a reaction in a solvent, this option works for any reaction and a molecule where the molecule can represent anything, such as a solvent, a reagent, etc. This requires the input .csv file to include one column for atom-mapped reaction SMILES and another column for solvent (or other type of molecule) SMILES.

-When using :code:`--reaction-solvent`, all options available for reactions such as  :code:`--reaction_mode` and `--keep-h` can be used.
-The `--add-h` option can be used for the solvent/molecule if explicit hydrogens are required.
+When using :code:`--reaction-solvent`, all options available for reactions such as  :code:`--reaction_mode` and :code:`--keep-h` can be used.
+The :code:`--add-h` option can be used for the solvent/molecule if explicit hydrogens are required.

 Chemprop allows differently-sized MPNNs to be used for each reaction and solvent/molecule encoding.
 The following commands can be used to specify the solvent/molecule MPNN size if :code:`--reaction-solvent` is specified`: